Infineon/BlockchainSecurity2Go-Python-Library/examples/generate-and-verify-signature/README.md

 It is important that we leave the hashed message in bytes since this is the format the card accepts.

 Next, we need a keypair which will be used to sign the hashed message.
-Please be sure to validate the keypair using the function `is_key_valid(reader, key_id)` since otherwise there is no private key for the signing process.
+Please be sure to validate the keypair using the function `is_key_valid(reader, key_id)` since otherwise there is a chance that there is no private key for the signing process.

 After a hashed message and a valid keypair exist we can proceed to actually generate a signature: